-Of the 96 cities and towns in North Carolina that are authorized to collect the tax, 72 (75%) have legislation mandating at least two-thirds of revenue must be spent on destination promotion.
-10 cities and towns have legislation specifying an amount less than two-thirds of collected revenue dedicated to promotion, while another five have legislation that allows for promotion but deso not specify any percentage.
-Nine cities and towns do not specifically mandate destination promotion in their legislation.
-(It should be noted that some cities and towns which do not have occupancy tax legislation that mandates any tourism promotion may still be marketed as destinations via their county's own legislation.)
+Of the 98 cities and towns in North Carolina that are authorized to collect the tax, 72 (74%) have legislation mandating at least two-thirds of revenue must be spent on destination promotion.
+12 cities and towns have legislation specifying an amount less than two-thirds of collected revenue to promotion, while another five have legislation that allows for promotion but does not specify any percentage.
+Nine cities and towns have legislation promotion as a mandated investment.
+(It should be noted that counties and cities/towns which do not have occupancy tax legislation that mandates investment in destination promotion may still in fact invest those dollars in promotion.)

-Most of the above counties and municipalities that have legislation mandating less than two-thirds of tax revenue be invested in destination promotion have legislation that was originally passed prior to the adoption of the 1997 occupancy tax guidelines, or are governed by more recent legislation that has its original roots in laws passed prior to the those guidelines.
+Most of the counties and municipalities that have legislation mandating less than two-thirds of tax revenue be invested in destination promotion are governed by laws that were passed prior to the adoption of the 1997 House occupancy tax guidelines or are governed by more recent legislation that still has roots in laws passed prior to the adoption of those guidelines.

-There are only seven counties in North Carolina which direct some or all of their occupancy tax revenue into a general fund to be expended on any unspecified "lawful public purpose," as mandated by their specific legislation: Ashe, Cleveland, Davie, Durham, Hertford, Hyde, and Lee.
-(This is distinct from occupancy tax revenue dedicated to the development and operation of civic centers, convention facilities, arenas, and other traditional "tourism-related" venues which may be owned and operated by a city or county government.)

-There are also two towns that collect occupancy tax and are legislatively enabled to direct money into their general funds for any public purpose-Claremont (Catawba County) and Columbus (Polk County).
+There are only seven counties in North Carolina which direct some or all of their occupancy tax revenue into the general fund to be expended on any unspecified "lawful public purpose," as mandated by their specific legislation: Ashe, Cleveland, Davie, Durham, Hertford, Hyde, and Lee.
+(This is distinct from occupancy tax revenue dedicated to the construction and operation of civic centers, convention facilities, arenas, and other traditional "tourism-related" venues which may be owned and operated by a city or county government.)
+There are also two towns that collect occupancy tax and are legislatively enabled to direct money into the general fund for any public purpose-Claremont (Catawba County) and Columbus (Polk County).

-In addition to destination promotion, Caldwell County's occupancy tax legislation has languate which provides for the funding of initiatives to promote "economic and industrial growth in the county."
-The legislation for all of these counties and towns predates the House of Representatives occupancy tax guidelines adopted in 1997.
+In addition to destination promotion, Caldwell County's legislation also has language which provides for the funding via occupancy tax of initiatives to promote "economic and industrial growth in the county."

-The language in Orange County's and Chapel Hill's occupancy tax legislation is also not specific and could be read as allowing spending on non-tourism activities:
+The language in Orange County's and Chapel Hill's occupancy tax legislation is not specific and can be read as allowing spending on non-tourism functions: